dabit3/aws-amplify-workshop-react-native/README.md

 We can sign the user out using the `Auth` class & calling `Auth.signOut()`.
 This function returns a promise that is fulfilled after the user session has been ended & AsyncStorage is updated.

-Because `withAuthenticator` holds all of the state within the actual component, we must have a way to rerender the actualy withAuthenticator component by forcing React to rerender the parent component.
+Because `withAuthenticator` holds all of the state within the actual component, we must have a way to rerender the actual `withAuthenticator` component by forcing React to rerender the parent component.

 To do so, let's make a few updates: